-Our training for the 2019 season begins on October 24, 2018.
+Our general training for the 2020 season begins on October 23, 2019.
 The other dates and locations can be found on the Training Page.
-We typically have 6 classroom trainings in the fall/winter that includes both classroom sessions and on-field training in uniform.
+We typically have 6 classroom trainings in the fall/winter that includes both classroom sessions and on-field training.
 Officials do not necessarily need to attend every single meeting but must accumulate at least 9 hours of training each year to officiate youth level games, and at least a total of 18 hours for high school level games.
-SOCALOA Officials must pass a current rules test and take a physical fitness test each year.
+SOCALOA Officials must pass a current rules test and high school level officials take a physical fitness test each year.

 New Member Checklist

 Everything you need to do before the first meeting (October 23)